 Encrypting your internet connection is the first step to Internet Safety.
 When your internet connection is encrypted, it will be much harder for people on public WiFi connections or hackers trying to snoop in your traffic from getting access to what you are doing online.

 Nearly every time we log into our email accounts, send an e-mail message, update social media profiles or shop online, we are providing a wealth of personal information.

 A VPN encrypts all traffic going both ways between two computers and masks (hides) their IP addresses from each other by routing them through an encrypted tunnel.
 Encrypting your internet connection encrypts the data you send over it so that no one can see what is being shared or accessed on your computer without access to the encryption key.

 When purchasing VPNs you should consider VPN providers that offer VPN packages with dedicated IPs as these provide better online anonymity.
 Another thing you should consider is the price.
 This is where NordVPN coupons can be helpful since VPN usually doesn’t come cheap.
+Also, read reviews.
+For example, if you are thinking of getting Altas VPN, read an authentic Atlas VPN review to ensure you are making the right decision.
 So, research and find the best deal out there before you make your purchase.

 A VPN can be used to access geo-restricted content

 Accessing some content on particular websites, or entire websites is restricted in some regions/countries.
 For example, geo-restriction blocks access to YouTube in China and Iran.

 A VPN can be used as a workaround to bypass geo-restrictions by connecting the user’s device with an IP address from another country or region that doesn’t have geo-restricted content.
 This is especially helpful for expats living abroad who want to watch their favorite TV show or sports events at home but don’t know how they would otherwise get around geo-restrictions.